01 Java Fundamentals | Introduction to Java | By Dummy for Dummies

 So to make money as a CS student, Java is one of the best entry points (not the only best though).
 To understand why I love Java, let's compare it with two other languages: Python and C++.

-Python is like when someone asks you how to drive a car, and you tell him: “This is the accelerator, press it and boom, it’s driving.”
+Like when someone asks you how to drive a car, and you tell him: "This is the accelerator, press it and boom, it is driving."

 With Java, you know 80% of how engines work.
 After learning Java, every other language will repeat at least 80% of the same concepts.